 Download Screen Recorder (It has Windows and Mac versions, simply download the proper version depending on your OS.)

 (Learn the topic on how to change.kmz/.kml to MP4 via using Screen Recorder.)

-This Screen Recorder app saves recorded files in WMV or the widely accepted H.264 MP4 format.
+This Screen Recorder app saves recorded files in the widely accepted H.264 MP4 format.
 If for some reason you would like to convert them to a Mac friendly format first so that iMovie will recognize them well, you will need third party converter software like HD Video Converter for Mac.
 With this universal video transcoder installed, you are ale to convert recorded KML/KMZ files (WMV/MP4) to Apple InterMediate Codec for use in iMovie flawlessly.
 Here’s a quick guide on how to encode recorded KML/KMZ files (WMV/MP4) to AIC .mov for iMovie.

 1. Install and run HD Video Converter for Mac as a .kml/.kmz files to iMovie Converter.
 The main interface appears as below:

 2. Click on ‘Add File’ to add Google Earth .kml/.kmz files that you’ve recorded to the program.